 - 13.1 Litter bins will be sited only on ground for which the Council has responsibility for cleaning.
-The exception will be Private litter bins located on private ground may be serviced if where a requirement is has been demonstrated and this it is in the community's interest, but only in the event that this does not impede other operational commitments. - 13.2 Litter bins will only be provided at new locations when it can be demonstrated that cleaning requirements in public areas may be subsequently reduced and it does not impede other operational commitments. - 13.3 All litter bins in Angus will be marked to show that the bin is "dual-purpose" i.e. it accepts both litter and dog waste.
+The exception will be litter bins located on private ground where a requirement has been demonstrated and it is in the community's interest, but only in the event that this does not impede other operational commitments. - 13.2 Litter bins will only be provided at new locations when it can be demonstrated that cleaning requirements in public areas may be subsequently reduced and it does not impede other operational commitments. - 13.3 All litter bins in Angus will be marked to show that the bin is "dual-purpose" i.e. it accepts both litter and dog waste.